How To Configure Facebook Conversion API for Shopify

 We are going to put as much focus as we can on ensuring all conversion events (product views, add to carts, purchases, etc) are tracking as accurately as we can support.

 Options To Implement Shopify With Facebook Conversion API

 You have options which is the most important thing!

 Here are the main ones:

-- Elevar + server side Google Tag Manager container
+- Elevar Server-Side Integration (fully managed or Google Tag Manager server-side)